 Conference highlights and thanks to the community!¶

-The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our 7th North American conference such a success.
-Whether you joined us in Portland or watched from afar, we thought you might like to hear some of the highlights!
+The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our 1st online conference such a success.
+We’re happy to share some of the highlights with you.

-At over 500 people, this year’s conference was our biggest yet!
+At over 600 people this year’s conference was our biggest yet!
 We had the usual mix of main stage and lightning talks, unconference sessions, writing sprints, and social events.
-We were also pleased with the success of our recent additions, including livestreaming the talks, running real-time captioning for the main stage, and hosting an in-person job fair.
+We were very happy with how well all of our events transitioned to our new online format.
+We loved how the spirit of the community was so palpable even in an online event, which was even more special given the year we’ve all had.

-Overall, we were excited to our awesome community come together in a lovely venue.
+Overall, we were excited with how our awesome community come together in our new venue.
 Lots of knowledge was shared, and we had a great time.

 Code of Conduct transparency report¶